HDB Eligibility Guide for Signature EC Launch

 * an EC apartment from a developer.

-If you’ve already bought two such apartments, you cannot apply for, or be listed as an essential occupier in an application to buy a unit at the Signature EC launch.
+If you’ve already bought two such apartments, you cannot apply for, or be listed as an essential occupier in an application to buy a unit at the EL Development Parc Canberra EC launch.

 Definition of First-timer Applicants